Australia Accuses Google Of Misleading Consumers Over Location Data

 Court documents allege that from January 2017 until late 2018, Google led consumers to incorrectly believe that turning off the setting "Location History" would prevent data from being collected.

-The commission said that another setting, "Web & App Activity," also had to be disabled in order for data collection to be turned off.
+The commission said that another setting, "Web & App Activity," also had to be disabled for data collection to be turned off.
 Officials said that Google was purposefully "staying silent" about the secondary setting.

 Regulators added that Google failed to tell users what the company used the collected location data for.